ZiggyCreatures/FusionCache/README.md

 </div>

-Being a hybrid cache means that it can work both as a normal memory cache (L1) or, optionally, as a multi-level cache (L1+L2) where the 2nd level can be any implementation of the standard `IDistributedCache` interface.
-This will get us better better scalability, better performance and more resiliency in a multi-node scenario or even just to ease cold starts (initial empty cache, maybe after a restart).
+Being a hybrid cache means it can transparently work as either a normal memory cache (L1) or as a multi-level cache (L1+L2), where the distributed 2nd level (L2) can be any implementation of the standard `IDistributedCache` interface: this will get us better cold starts, better horizontal scalability, more resiliency and overall better performance.

-Optionally, it can also use a **backplane**: in a multi-node scenario this will send notifications to the other nodes to keep all the memory caches involved perfectly synchronized, without any additional work.

-FusionCache also includes some advanced resiliency features like **cache stampede** prevention, a **fail-safe** mechanism, fine grained **soft/hard timeouts** with **background factory completion**, customizable **extensive logging** and more (see below).
+FusionCache also includes an optional [backplane](docs/Backplane.md) for realtime sync between multiple nodes and advanced resiliency features like [cache stampede](docs/CacheStampede.md) protection, a [fail-safe](docs/FailSafe.md) mechanism, [soft/hard timeouts](docs/Timeouts.md), [eager refresh](docs/EagerRefresh.md), full observability via [logging](docs/Logging.md) and [OpenTelemetry](docs/OpenTelemetry.md) and much more.

 ## 🏆 Award